 A Graduate Follow-Up Survey is administered each year at approximately six months after graduation.
 Recent graduates are asked about their subsequent education, employment and their opinions about the contribution of their Finger Lakes Community College education to their successes.

-Thirty eight percent of 2020 graduates responded to the Graduate Follow-Up Survey.
+34% of 2021 graduates responded to the latest survey:

-Overall, from the class of 2020, 33% of responding graduates were continuing their education.
-Fifty eight percent of FLCC's Transfer Program (A.A & A.S) graduates reported continuing their education and 66% were employed at the time of the survey.
-For Career Program (A.A.S) graduates, 24% reported they were continuing their education and 76% were employed at the time of the survey.
-Respondents transferred to over 50 different colleges and were hired by over 150 different employers.
+- Transfer programs (A.A. & A.S.)
+54% continued their education and 59% were employed. - Career programs (A.A.S.)
+33% continued their education and 79% were employed. - Our graduates transferred to over 45 different colleges and were hired by over 125 different employers.